Is Living with Your Partner Making You Fat?

 At last a study that proves what most of us have known for a long time – once women find the love of their life, they’re often on the way to finding love handles, too.
 It seems that men benefit the most from living together when it comes to their waistlines.
 So here are some tips for ladies to ensure they also stay in shape.

-- Continue cooking the healthy, low-fat meals you used to make before you met your love match.
+- Continue cooking and eating the healthy food (or at least smaller amounts) you used to eat before you met your love match.

 - Keep going to the gym or aerobics classes – if you feel and look fit, your love life is guaranteed to stay in tip top shape.